Timothée Atouba: Basel

 As cup winners Basel were qualified for the UEFA Cup first round and here they beat Malatyaspor 3-2 on aggregate due to the silver goal rule.
 However, in the second round they lost both games against Newcastle United.
 Atouba played in three of the games.
 In their 2003–04 league season the team started well, winning their first 13 matches straight out.
 The first defeat came on matchday 24.
 Basel won the championship with 26 victories and seven draws, the team had suffered just three away defeats, and obtained 85 points.
 Atouba played in 30 matches, netting twice.
 However, in the cup they were eliminated early, in round three.

 Atouba commenced the 2004–05 season with Basel, but after just three league games he left the club.
 During his time with them, he played a total of 113 games for Basel scoring a total of six goals.
 73 of these games were in the Swiss Super League, nine in the Swiss Cup, 14 in the UEFA competitions (Champions League and UEFA Cup) and 17 were friendly games.
 He scored three goals in the domestic league, one in the cup, one in the European games and the other was scored during the test games.

-Spurs
+Tottenham Hotspur

 Atouba signed for Tottenham Hotspur in August 2004.
 Although he played promising games in his first few months at the club, scoring the only goal in a win at Newcastle United, he finished the season as an occasional left-back.
 After only one year in London he was deemed surplus to requirements.

-Hamburg
+Hamburger SV

 Atouba was transferred to Hamburger SV in July 2005.
 In 2006, Atouba caused a stir after several rash challenges led to goals against his German club in the Champions League.
 After receiving some jeering from a disgruntled crowd he reacted by raising his middle finger to them, and asking to be substituted.
 Having been substituted he repeated his actions and then received a red card.
 In the summer of 2009, Atouba's contract in Hamburg ended.